tesseract-ocr/tessdoc/Compiling.md

 **For development purposes** of Tesseract itself do the next steps:

 1. Download and install Git, CMake and put them in PATH.
-1. [Download](https://software-network.org/client/sw-master-windows-client.zip) the latest SW (Software Network `https://software-network.org/`) client from `https://software-network.org/client/`.
+2. [Download](https://software-network.org/client/sw-master-windows-client.zip) the latest SW (Software Network `https://software-network.org/`) client from `https://software-network.org/client/`.
 SW is a source package distribution system.
-1. Add SW client to PATH.
+3. Add SW client to PATH.
+4. Run `sw setup` (may require administrator access)
-1. If you have a release archive, unpack it to `tesseract` dir.
+5. If you have a release archive, unpack it to `tesseract` dir.

 If you're using master branch (4.0) run